2026 Vault Rankings

 News & Awards

-- Adidas America Inc. vs. Payless Shoesource Inc.: In the largest-ever jury award in a trademark infringement case, Adidas America won a $305 million judgment for copying its distinctive three-stripe shoe design.
+- Adidas America Inc. v.
+Payless Shoesource Inc.: In the largest-ever jury award in a trademark infringement case, Adidas America won a $305 million judgment for copying its distinctive three-stripe shoe design.
 The copycat product used a near-identical design with four stripes.

 - Frito-Lay and Pepsi-Cola: In 1956, the firm handled the H.W.
 Lay & Company’s public offering in 1956.
-Then, facilitated the 1961 merger of H.W.
+Then, it facilitated the 1961 merger of H.W.
 Lay & Company and Frito Company to form Frito-Lay, Inc., and, in 1965, handled the merger of Frito-Lay, Inc., and Pepsi Cola to form PepsiCo.

-- California Class vs. Microsoft Corporation: Representing the plaintiffs, California customers of Microsoft received $1.1 billion in benefits through a 2003 settlement of a class action lawsuit alleging violations of California’s antitrust and unfair competition laws.
+- California Class v.
+Microsoft Corporation: Representing the plaintiffs, California customers of Microsoft received $1.1 billion in benefits through a 2003 settlement of a class action lawsuit alleging violations of California’s antitrust and unfair competition laws.

 - Smith v.
 Morton Thiokol Inc.: A lawsuit on behalf of the family of Michael J. Smith, the space shuttle Challenger pilot who died in its 1986 explosion, asked for actual and punitive damages of $1.5 billion.
 The suit was settled for an undisclosed sum.